dywisor/roverlay/doc/rst/usage.rst

       Check the *dependency type* if a newly added rule has no effect.

-   The other keyword is *#!
-NOPARSE* which stops parsing of a rule file.
+   The other keywords are *#!
+NOPARSE*, which stops parsing of a rule file (ignore remaining file content), and *#!
+ERROR*, which raises a python exception (program exits).

 Dependencies
    are strings that are recognized by portage as **Dynamic DEPENDs**